ohnotnow/syslog_reporter/Readme.md

 ## Notes

 - The default prompts have wording in them to guide them to assume CentOS or Rocky Linux, so if you're using Ubuntu or Debian, you'll need to modify the prompts.
-- The initial log scan can only handle so much data (currently about 128k tokens).
-When I take a fairly random 1000 lines of syslog and filter out the noise, I get about 10,000 tokens.
-You can measure this yourself at https://platform.openai.com/tokenizer .
-But you might need to chunk your logs to keep well under the limit.
+- Syslog output is very 'token heavy'.
+The initial log scan can only handle so much data (currently about 128k tokens).
+When I take a fairly random 1000 lines of syslog and filter out the noise leaving about 165 'real' lines, I get about 10,000 tokens.
+You can use the `--dry-count` flag to get a token count for your log file and exit without doing the full analysis, which is handy for testing.
 - Remember you're passing your logs to OpenAI, so you may need to remove any sensitive information.